Home

 Order Quantity Economics and Break-Even Analysis

 Break-even analysis helps determine optimal order quantities balancing per-unit costs against inventory carrying costs and obsolescence risk.
-Calculate total setup and tooling costs, estimate per-unit variable costs at different quantities, and compare to inventory holding expenses including warehouse rent, insurance, and capital tied up in stock.
-For many products, ordering 3 to 6 months of expected inventory optimizes this trade-off, though seasonal products require different approaches.
+Calculate total setup and tooling costs, estimate per-unit variable costs at different quantities, and compare to inventory holding expenses including:

 Shipping, Warehousing, and Logistics Costs